influxdata/docs-v2/content/influxdb/cloud-serverless/guides/prototype-evalutation.md

 InfluxDB Cloud Serverless had built-in task and alert systems.
 These were built on Flux and have not been carried forward to InfluxDB Cloud Dedicated.
-If you are using InfluxDB Cloud Serverless as an evaluation platform for InfluxDB Cloud Dedicated, don’t utilize these features as they are not available on InfluxDB Cloud Dedicated.
+If you use InfluxDB Cloud Serverless as an evaluation platform for InfluxDB Cloud Dedicated, don’t utilize these features as they aren't available on InfluxDB Cloud Dedicated.

-You can certainly do tasking and alerting with InfluxDB Cloud Dedicated, but it would be via your own applications and development or through 3rd party tools like Grafana or Prefect.
-Here are some examples:
+With InfluxDB Cloud Dedicated, you can build custom task and alerting solutions or use 3rd-party tools like Grafana or Prefect--for example:

 - [Send alerts using data in InfluxDB Cloud Serverless](/influxdb/cloud-serverless/process-data/send-alerts/)
 - [Downsample data](/influxdb/cloud-serverless/process-data/downsample/)